 Shanghai is China's largest city and its global financial hub.
 It's cosmopolitan, fast-paced, and full of career opportunities.
 For learners who want to build a professional network while studying Chinese — particularly in business, finance, or tech — Shanghai has obvious appeal.

-But Shanghai presents a real challenge for Mandarin learners.
-The local language is Shanghainese (), which belongs to the Wu dialect family and is not mutually intelligible with Mandarin.
-While younger Shanghainese residents do speak Mandarin, the local accent is distinctly southern, and the dialect environment can make ear training confusing for beginners.
+However, Shanghai presents a real challenge for Mandarin learners.
+The local language is Shanghainese (上海话, Shànghǎihuà), which belongs to the Wu dialect family and is not mutually intelligible with Mandarin.
+In practice, younger residents do speak Mandarin, but learners will still hear a local accent and a non-Mandarin language environment around them.

-More importantly, Shanghai has one of the largest English-speaking expat populations in China.
-In many international neighborhoods, restaurants, dating apps, and social settings, English is readily available — sometimes the default.
-As a result, learners in Shanghai can go entire days socializing in English if they're not careful.
-For a motivated learner, it's possible to create immersion in Shanghai, but the city doesn't force it.
+More importantly, Shanghai has one of the deepest English-speaking ecosystems in China.
+In many international neighborhoods, workplaces, restaurants, and social settings, English is readily available and sometimes close to the default.
+A disciplined learner can still create immersion in Shanghai, but the city rarely forces it.

 Shanghai is hard to beat for career networking and cosmopolitan living.
-For language acquisition, the English accessibility, southern accent environment, and high costs are real trade-offs.
+For language acquisition, the easier English fallback, local non-Mandarin environment, and high costs are real trade-offs.

 04 Chengdu: Great Lifestyle, Tricky Accent